 Prestigious Scholarships for Minorities

-Minority scholarships aren’t only easy to find due to the large number of awards out there, many of them are also quite prestigious.
-For example, the Gates Millennium Scholars Program offers low-income minority applicants the opportunity to fund their undergraduate or graduate careers and reach their full potential with a generous aid package and a leadership development component.
-Scholarship amounts vary for this one, but the program typically covers a winner’s unmet need.
+Minority scholarships aren't only easy to find due to the large number of awards out there, many of them are also quite prestigious.
 Those chosen to become Ron Brown Scholars are given $10,000 for four years; at least 10 African-American high school seniors receive the honor annually.
 Those who do are involved in community service, excel academically, and exhibit leadership potential.
-As you can see, your funding concerns could be moot if you landed one of these scholarships, so make sure to consider minority scholarships when you’re on the hunt for money for college.
+As you can see, your funding concerns could be alleviated if you landed one of these scholarships, so make sure to consider minority scholarships when you're on the hunt for money for college.